BHawleyWall/specular-eng-take-home-challenge/README.md

-# Specular Technical Challenge
+# Specular technical challenge

-The test provides you an opportunity to demonstrate the following:
+This challenge provides you an opportunity to demonstrate the following:
 - Your ability to write a data structure algorithm (in this case a merkle tree).
 - Your ability to write clean, idiomatic Go.